 It is super important to be relaxed and confident as you prepare your tails.
-The more relaxed you are about preparing a dish the better it will taste.
+The more relaxed you are about preparing lobster the better it will taste.

 Boiled Lobster Tails

-This is one of the simplest ways to prepare lobster tails, and one that I will definitely be trying.
+This is one of the simplest ways of preparing lobster tails and one that I will definitely be trying.